Infinite-Dimensional Diffusion Models: Existence Proof

 We can now prove Theorem \ref{theorem SDEs well defined}:

-\begin{proof} The forward SDE is just a standard Ornstein-Uhlenbeck process and existence and uniqueness of that is standard, see \citet{da2014stochastic}.
-For the backwards SDE existence and uniqueness also follow from our Assumption, since the Drift is globally Lipschitz.
-The tricky part is to show that solutions to \eqref{reverse SDE C classical} actually have the property that $Y_T \sim \mu_{\tmop{data}}$.
-For that we reverse the time direction of a solution of $X_t$ and show that it has to solve \eqref{reverse SDE inf abs}.
+\begin{proof} The forward SDE is just a standard Ornstein--Uhlenbeck process and existence and uniqueness of that is standard; see, for example, \citet[Theorem 7.4]{da2014stochastic}.
+We will now show that the time reversal